Periodic tenancy

-periodic tenancy is a rolling tenancy that continues from one period to the next, most commonly month to month, until either the landlord or the tenant legally brings it to an end.
-Unlike a fixed-term tenancy, there is no set end date.
-The Renters' Rights Act makes the periodic tenancy the standard form of tenancy in the private rented sector from 1 May 2026, abolishing new fixed-term assured shorthold tenancies and converting all existing ones to periodic tenancies on commencement.
+A periodic tenancy is a rolling tenancy agreement with no fixed end date, which continues automatically from one rent period to the next, typically month to month, until either the landlord or the tenant brings it to an end through the correct legal process.
+Governed in England by the Housing Act 1988 (as amended by the Renters' Rights Act 2025), a periodic tenancy is now the only form of assured residential tenancy available in the private rented sector.
+From 1 May 2026, all new lets must be periodic from the outset, and all pre-existing fixed-term assured shorthold tenancies converted automatically on that date, as confirmed by GOV.UK guidance for landlords.

 Periodic tenancy vs fixed-term tenancy